The Future of Customer Service & 5 Rising Customer Expectations

 Value Enhancement Score is a customer service metric used to measure the value that customers place on a product or service.
 It is a much better predictor of customer loyalty than the traditional metrics used in customer support.

-It operates on the basis of two questions on which a service interaction should be evaluated:
+It operates based on two questions on which a service interaction should be evaluated:

 • How the interaction has impacted the customer’s ability to use the product or service